5/22/2014

 I have a new hero.
 His name is John Daniel Garcia.

 John Garcia is a reporter for the Big Bend Sentinel here in Texas.
-After corresponding with and reporting on an allusive artist who graffitied a strange shack in the wilderness, for some reason called “art” here in Texas, he was subpoenaed to turn over his notes under threat of jail.
-The authorities, who claimed they had a “felony” on their hands, could not find the identity of the culprit and wanted the phone number from John’s notes.
+After finding, corresponding with and reporting on an allusive, anonymous artist who graffitied a strange shack in the wilderness called Marfa Prada, Garcia was subpoenaed to turn over his notes under threat of jail.
+The authorities could not find the identity of the culprit and wanted the information from John.

 The story received no coverage in my area (Texas is a big place, folks) but the story was topic #1 on my journalism feeds and I began following it online.